-Why do I like Peter?
-In many ways he was just as fallible as we are: he made mistakes, said the wrong things - got into trouble, but he always got back up and tried again; sometimes he was slow to pick up ideas, but he kept on trying to learn; he was known to speak rashly and acted before considering the consequences, but only through his enthusiasm.
-Above all else, although he was accepted as leader of the Church, Peter was humble enough to allow stories to be written about himself that weren't creditable, so that in him we may see the Church's human face, not an alabaster image created by spin-doctors!
-Let's be enthusiastic in our discipleship, not worn down by routine and traditions.
+Peter's discipleship gives us hope, for he was far from perfect, but never lost his zeal for the Lord and was able to accept his failures as well as his successes.
+Therefore, let us be enthusiastic in our discipleship, not worn down by routine and traditions.
 Let us pick ourselves up when things go wrong.
 Let us keep on travelling with Christ, even when the path is uncertain, or rough.
 Above all else, let us accept ourselves for who we are, faults and all, confident that Jesus loves us fully, just as we are.
 Amen.

-We close our service as we sing number 415, 'The Church of Christ, in every age'.
-1. The Church of Christ, in every age, Beset by change, but Spirit led, Must claim and test its heritage
+We close our service as we sing another hymn by Revd.
+Fred Pratt Green.
+Hymn number 415, 'The Church of Christ, in every age'.

-And keep on rising from the dead.

-2. Across the world, across the street, The victims of injustice cry For shelter and for bread to eat, And never live until they die.

-3. Then let the servant Church arise,

-A caring Church that longs to be

-A partner in Christ's sacrifice,

-And clothed in Christ's humanity.

-4. For he alone, whose blood was shed, Can cure the fever in our blood And teach us how to share our bread And feed the starving multitude.

-5. We have no mission but to serve In full obedience to our Lord: To care for all, without reserve, And spread his liberating Word.
+- 1. The Church of Christ, in every age, Beset by change, but Spirit led, Must claim and test its heritage And keep on rising from the dead. - 2.
+Across the world, across the street, The victims of injustice cry For shelter and for bread to eat, And never live until they die. - 3.
+Then let the servant Church arise, A caring Church that longs to be A partner in Christ's sacrifice, And clothed in Christ's humanity. - 4.
+For he alone, whose blood was shed, Can cure the fever in our blood And teach us how to share our bread And feed the starving multitude. - 5.
+We have no mission but to serve In full obedience to our Lord: To care for all, without reserve, And spread his liberating Word.
 Benediction